Contribution Templates

 Contribution starts with one or more planning report spreadsheets, which might normally be distributed using ReportWORQ.
 You can turn the reports into Contribution templates by adding one or more input formulas that define the input ranges that require data entry.
 You can also add data validation formulas and associated warning messages.

-This article describes how to use the ReportWORQ add-in for Excel to simplify the creation of input ranges and data validations.
+This article describes how to use the ReportWORQ add-in for Excel to create input ranges and data validations.
 Alternatively, you can create and edit formulas manually.

 The main topics in this article are as follows: